Dcamy/iBot/ichain_resources/viral.md

 Attention all digital auteurs, meme lords, and AI visionaries!
 It's time to turn your creativity up to 11 and beyond! iChain is unleashing a video-making competition that'll make Hollywood green with envy (and FOMO)!

-🏆 The Challenge: Remake these classics with an iChain twist, and watch the tokens rain down!
+🏆 The Challenge: Remake these classics with an iChain twist, and watch the SGC rain down!

 1. "Where Is The Love?" - But make it about finding love in a world of AI and blockchain!
 2. "It's Not About the Money" - Oh, the irony!
 Show us how iChain makes it ALL about the money!